MrPrimate/ddb-importer/README.md

 - Use the built in dictionary to get a large icon coverage during import.
 - Use supplied SRD items where available.
 - Choose to use matching SRD icons.
-- Apply effects from DAE or DAE SRD.
 - Attempt to auto-generate effects for items.

 ## Video Tutorial